20 Middle Street

 20 Middle Street is one of our Top Ten Private Villas in Asia.

-Situated right next door Amangalla, it doesn't get better than this in terms of location, history, integrity of the refurb and the level of taste.
-Set in the very heart of Galle with views over the 17th Century Dutch Reform Church, this private townhouse is one of Galle Fort's classiest and best preserved properties... and as yet an undiscovered gem.
+It doesn't get much better than 20 Middle Street boutique hotel in terms of location, history, integrity of the refurbishment, and the level of taste.
+Set in the very heart of Galle Fort with views over the 17th Century Dutch Reform Church, this private townhouse is one of Galle’s classiest and best preserved properties... as yet, it is a relatively undiscovered gem.

 Features in the following itineraries

 I can't think of anything that excites a greater sense of childlike wonder than to be in a country where you are ignorant of almost everything.